manueljmgomes/WinTail/LogTailPlus/DEBUG_GUIDE.md

 ## How to Run and Collect Debug Output

 ### Option 1: Run with Visual Studio
-1. Open WinTail.Avalonia.csproj in Visual Studio 2022
+1. Open LogTailPlus.csproj in Visual Studio 2022
 2. Press F5 to run in Debug mode
 3. Open the Output window (View > Output)
 4. Select "Debug" from the "Show output from:" dropdown